 Which Solution Do You Choose?

-Humane Resolution: We have followed the lead of our British fox-loving counterparts. and are offering a mange by mail program that treats coyotes and foxes for mange with the help of you, the concerned citizen.
-You call us at 1-855-WILD-HELP or email us at help@wildlifehotline.com to verify a sighting of a sick fox or coyote.
-Once we determine that it is a coyote or fox with mange, we ask that you donate a minimum $10 to cover our shipping costs, and we ship you the medication.
-Under the advice of our team of veterinarians, we use the broad-spectrum antiparasitic drug Ivermectin at a dose of 300 µg/kg to treat wild canids with sarcoptic mange, .
-Outside of a special warning for certain breeds of dogs (found below), Ivermectin is considered extremely safe and has been used worldwide since 1981 when first developed.
-Farmers across the globe POUR copious amounts of this same medication onto their cattle and other livestock every season, with no known reports of soil damage or environmental impact.
+Humane Resolution: We have followed the lead of our British fox-loving counterparts, and are offering a mange treatment by mail program for coyotes and foxes suffering and dying with the help of you, the concerned citizen.
+You call us at 1-855-WILD-HELP Option 5 or email us at mange@wildlifehotline.com to verify a sighting of a sick fox or coyote.
+Once we determine that it is a coyote or fox with mange, we ask that you donate a minimum $20 to cover our shipping costs, and we ship you the medication.
+Under the advice of our veterinarians, we use the broad-spectrum antiparasitic drug Ivermectin at a dose of 300 µg/kg to treat wild canids with sarcoptic mange.
+Outside of a special warning for cats and certain breeds of dogs, Ivermectin is considered extremely safe and has been used worldwide since 1981 when first developed.
+Farmers use this same medication in a pour-on variety that is quite literally ‘drenched’ onto their cattle and other livestock every season, with no known reports of soil damage or environmental impact.
+It has been widely used in livestock for 50+ years, and many studies have been published to show its efficacy in treating sarcoptic mange in one dose in wildlife.
 It is the same medication present in Heartgard Heartworm Prevention, Iverhart for Dogs, and many other flea, tick, and worming veterinary products.
 There have been no reported issues with public health.
-In fact, it is on the World Health Organization’s List of Essential Medicines, a list of the most important medication needed in a basic health system.
-You will receive this medication in liquid form, and can easily mix into canned dog food, or inject into beef, chicken, pork, etc. Just put the medicated food in a paper bowl or plate, and leave it in the vicinity of where you have been seeing the sick animal on a fairly regular basis.
-Please recheck the site in 2-4 hours to make sure that the bait was eaten, and clean up the bowl or plate you left.
-Because we are suggesting you use meat products or can dog food for bait, it would be extremely unlikely that a rabbit or squirrel would accidentally eat the bait, and larger wildlife species will tolerate the medication just as well as the coyote or fox.
+In fact, it is on the World Health Organization’s List of Essential Medicines, a list of the most important medications needed in a basic health system.
+You will receive this medication in liquid form, in a sterile vial with sterile syringes.
+It can be easily injected into raw, ground chicken or turkey, which is what we suggest you use as bait.
+Just put the medicated food out and leave it in the vicinity of where you have been baiting the sick animal on a fairly regular basis.
+Please watch from a window on the night that you add the medicine to the bait and recheck the site in 2-4 hours to make sure that the bait was eaten, and clean up any medicated food left behind.
+Because we are suggesting you use meat products, it would be extremely unlikely that a rabbit or squirrel would accidentally eat the bait, and larger wildlife species will tolerate the medication just as well as the coyote or fox.